Hodges Capital Management Inc. Invests $1.03 Million in Devon Energy Co. (NYSE:DVN)

 Devon Energy Cuts Dividend

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 28th.
-Shareholders of record on Friday, March 15th will be issued a $0.44 dividend.
-This represents a $1.76 dividend on an annualized basis and a yield of 3.96%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 28th.
+Shareholders of record on Friday, March 15th will be paid a dividend of $0.44 per share.
 The ex-dividend date is Thursday, March 14th.
-Devon Energy’s payout ratio is presently 13.72%.
+This represents a $1.76 annualized dividend and a yield of 3.96%.
+Devon Energy’s dividend payout ratio (DPR) is currently 13.72%.

 Devon Energy Corporation, an independent energy company, explores for, develops, and produces oil, natural gas, and natural gas liquids in the United States.
 It operates in Delaware, Anadarko, Williston, Eagle Ford, and Powder River Basin.
 The company was incorporated in 1971 and is headquartered in Oklahoma City, Oklahoma.